benjaminabbitt/evented/README.md

 ![Full Architectural Diagram](https://github.com/benjaminabbitt/evented/blob/master/Evented.svg)

+Evented aims to be compliant with the [Reactive Manifesto](https://www.reactivemanifesto.org/)

 ## Languages
 ### First class languages
 First class languages have two tiers of abstraction and levels at which the developer can implement the business, projection, and saga logic.
 Tier A is the same as the second class languages.
 Tier B is a managed, language-specific tier that abstracts away common things like logging, configuration, some GRPC work, and other cross-cutting concerns.